Contact Us for a Free Consultation 703-352-9044

 Reckless Driving cases for adults are heard in the General District Court.
 The presiding judge in the General District Court in Woodstock is Judge Amy Tisinger.
 The other judges in the General District Court are Mr. Stanley Hart, Mr. Kenneth Alger II, Mr. Christopher Collins, and Ms. Mary Louise Costello Daniel.
 Judge Amy Tisinger also sits in Clarke County, Virginia.

 The law office handles these cases often and works hard to obtain a reduction of the charges to a traffic infraction, such as Improper Driving.
 This reduced charge is not a criminal offense and may be punished by a fine of up to $500.00.
 It carries three points with the Virginia Division of Motor vehicles and falls off a Virginia Driving record after three years.
-The Court does not suspend the license when the ticket is reduced to Improper Driving.
+The Court does not impose any license suspension when the ticket is reduced to Improper Driving.

 The law office recommends that the client complete a driver improvement course, get a copy of their driving record, and obtain a speedometer calibration of their vehicle before the court date.
 In this county, the judges prefer that the client complete an in-person driver improvement course approved for Virginia rather than an online class.
 You will be given a certificate of completion for the class which may be printed and presented by the lawyer to the Judge and prosecutor.

 The speedometer calibration is a notarized document.
-It shows if your car has a defective speedometer or the speed on the display is less than the actual speed of the vehicle.
-The calibration will check the speed of the car at different levels: 40 MPH, 50 MPH, 60 MPH, etc. It can be useful in court to help obtain a reduction of the charge to a traffic infraction and/or reduced penalties.
+It shows if your car has a defective speedometer or the speed on the display is less than the relative speed of the vehicle.
+The calibration will check the speed of the car at different levels: 40 MPH, 50 MPH, 60 MPH, etc. It can be useful mitigating evidence in court to help obtain a reduction of the charge to a traffic infraction and/or reduced penalties.
+Advanced Automotive in Chantilly, Virginia is a good location to obtain the calibration.

 Areas Served by the Law Firm